Manual Installation¶

 Note

-You can alternatively use the interactive
+You can alternatively use the interactive parameter to manually define your passwords.

 Attention